Travel details

 Hagia Sophia

-Hagia Sophia is a magnificent building where Byzantine and Ottoman histories overlap.
+Hagia Sophia is a magnificent structure where Byzantine and Ottoman histories overlap.

-Having once served as a church, mosque, and museum, the space carries the weight of many eras.
+Having served as a church, mosque, and museum in different eras, the space carries weight across time.

-Everyone is captivated by the majestic ambiance created by the huge dome and mosaics.
+Everyone is captivated by the solemn atmosphere created by the massive dome and mosaics.

 [Japanese Guide]